selwynpolit/craft/README.md

 ## Setup

+* DDEV config update
   * Update name in `.ddev/config.yaml` (this will be used to generate the ddev url - and is also used for the frontend Browsersync integration)
+  * If you don't have NFS mounted, you'll also need to update `nfs_mount_enabled` to false
 * Run `setup.sh` - this is automating the following:
   * Pulling the [frontend repository files](https://github.com/mightyfernandez/frontend) as a submodule
   * Moving these frontend files to the root so that we can run commands from the root